Home

 The amusement park has a main street thoroughfare layout with many attractions, food, shops, and areas to relax and catch your breath.

-After this beast you'll be ready to get your legs back, so stroll back along Main Street Plaza and towards the south end, where there’s a mixture of fast adult and kiddies rides.
+After these beasts you’ll be ready to get your legs back, so stroll back along Main Street Plaza and towards the south end, where there’s a mixture of fast adult and kiddies rides.
 Be sure to stop at the gazebo to meet and greet the stars of Six Flags New England and maybe get an autograph or two.

 Throughout the day shows are put on at the MovieTown Stage.